chrisguttandin/standardized-audio-context/README.md

 This is an implementation of the [`createDelay()`](https://webaudio.github.io/web-audio-api/#dom-baseaudiocontext-createdelay) factory method.
 The [`DelayNode`](https://webaudio.github.io/web-audio-api/#DelayNode) constructor may be used as an alternative.

+⚠️ <!-- Bug #163 --> The [delayTime AudioParam](https://webaudio.github.io/web-audio-api/#dom-delaynode-delaytime) can't be set to very small values in any browser except Firefox.

 #### createDynamicsCompressor() / DynamicsCompressorNode

 This is an implementation of the [`createDynamicsCompressor()`](https://webaudio.github.io/web-audio-api/#dom-baseaudiocontext-createdynamicscompressor) factory method.
 The [`DynamicsCompressorNode`](https://webaudio.github.io/web-audio-api/#dynamicscompressornode) constructor may be used as an alternative.